Ella Stewart Udall: Post-Manifesto

 LDS Church president Wilford Woodruff issued a statement in 1890 publicly withdrawing the church's official sanction of polygamy and advising Latter-day Saints to obey federal anti-polygamy laws.
 By the spring of 1892, David Udall concluded that complying with this instruction required not cohabitating with Ida Udall, and she moved to Eagar, Arizona.
 However, in July, higher church leadership instructed the Udalls to remain a family.
 David restored contact with Ida, and she moved back to Round Valley to be with him and Ella in the spring of 1893, but for most of the rest of their lives, Ida Udall lived separately from Ella and David.

 For many years, Ella, David, and Ida Udall lived a hard life in which the family's economic resources were thin.
 Ida Udall moved to Hunt, Arizona in 1903, and there she and her children managed a ranch.
 In 1903, Ella Udall and her daughters Pearl and Erma ran an ice cream parlor in St. Johns, and Udall later spent some time as manager of the Apache Hotel in Holbrook, Arizona.
 Since 1887, Udall had also served as president of the stake-level Relief Society in the St. Johns Stake.

 Apostles John W. Taylor and Matthias F. Cowley spoke privately with David Udall in 1903 to ask him to marry a widow named Mary Ann Linton Morgan as a third wife.
 Ella Udall did not like this idea, but David eventually went ahead with it and quietly married Morgan.
 She and her children went to live with Ida Udall in Hunt.

 After a series of strokes culminating in 1908 left Ida Udall paralyzed on her left side, Ella Udall's feelings toward Ida softened.
-Ida Udall's biographer reports that "Ever after, Ella was loving and gracious to Ida and her children" until Ida passed away in 1915.
+Ida Udall's biographer reports that "Ever after, Ella was loving and gracious to Ida and her children" until Ida died in 1915.

 Later life

 Constructing on a city plot paid off with the ice cream parlor money Udall and her daughters had earned in 1903, the Udalls finishing building a family home for themselves in 1912.
 Ella Udall was stake Relief Society president for another ten years, until 1922.
 Udall and David celebrated their golden wedding anniversary in 1925.
-A few years later the LDS Church called Udall and David to serve as temple matron and temple president, respectively, of the church's Mesa Arizona Temple, and they occupied that role from 1927 to 1934.
+A few years later, the LDS Church called Udall and David to serve as temple matron and temple president, respectively, of the church's Mesa Arizona Temple, and they occupied that role from 1927 to 1934.

-Udall died in St. Johns, Arizona on May 28, 1937, eighty-two years old.
+Udall died in St. Johns, Arizona on May 28, 1937, eighty-two years old, and was buried in St. Johns.